 Halloween Safety Tips

-From appropriate costumes to driver safety, get familiar with the standard Halloween safety tips.
+Get familiar with the standard Halloween safety tips, from appropriate costumes to driver safety.
 Make safety a part of your holiday planning.
 For convenient spooky fun, the AAP recommends making masks part of the costumes.
 However, this recommendation includes a word of caution about decorating and substituting Halloween masks for COVID-19 recommended masks.